IBM Cloud Docs

 Virtual Private Cloud 4.17 and later

 Regional Disaster Recovery ensures business continuity during the unavailability of a geographical region.
-You can use Red Hat Advanced cluster management (ACM) to set up the Regional Disaster Recovery solutions for ODF clusters.
+You can use Red Hat Advanced Cluster Management (ACM) to set up the Regional Disaster Recovery solutions for ODF clusters.

 The following steps for setting ODF Disaster Recovery are available as a Technical Preview only and not for production use.